albumprinter/Albelli.Extensions.Configuration.AmazonEC2ParameterStore/README.md

 If you like to use `Configuration.GetSection(..).Bind()` or `Configuration.Bind()` - parameter names should not contain any extra characters, like `.-_`.

 Example usage:
+(please note that `Get<>` extension is already available in .net core 2.0 and should be used instead of the one given in the example below)

 ```
 namespace Albelli.AwesomeApi